JaredReisinger/Commentator/index.md

 and others, I'm sure.
 Most of these provide some basic additional handling for comments by using a leading character to provide different formatting.

-Commontator, on the other hand, seeks to make writing and updating comments a much more natural and useful experience.
+**Commentator**, on the other hand, seeks to make writing and updating comments a much more natural and useful experience.
 What if the process of writing or editing comments felt more like using Word?
 If adding a word or two in the middle of a comment didn't mean deciding between jaggedly uneven line lengths